The 20 Best Status Epilepticus Doctors in North Korea

 Chuncheon, KR

-Ji-eun Kim practices in Chuncheon, Republic of Korea.
+Ji-eun Kim practices practicing medicine in Chuncheon, Republic of Korea.
 Ms. Kim is rated as an Elite expert by MediFind in the treatment of Status Epilepticus.
-Her top areas of expertise are Status Epilepticus, Seizures, Epilepsy, and Absence Seizure.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Status Epilepticus, Seizures, Epilepsy, and Absence Seizure.

 Distinguished in Status Epilepticus